Tensorleap-hub/celebA/README.md

 This project showcases a deep learning classification task for predicting the gender and age group of face individuals in images.
 We train a [MobileNetV2](https://arxiv.org/abs/1801.04381) model to perform this task on [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) benchmark using Keras and Tensorflow implementation.

+Using Tensorleap we can easily debug and improve the model development process.
+This example project demonstrates how.

 ### The Dataset

 The dataset is a large-scale face dataset with attribute-based annotations.
 Cropped and aligned face regions are utilized as the training source.
 The data consist of 162,770 train images and 39,829 test images.